slott56/TigerShark/docs/source/operation.rst

     This is an expression that can rebuild the Plain-Old Python Object.
     The reconstruction requires a ``from msg... import *`` import to provide all the required names for loops, segments, composites, and elements.

+..  todo:: Wire Format output.

+This feature has not been **thoroughly** tested for all formats.

 Sequence of segments output
 ---------------------------